jvandertil/blog/content/posts/2019-12-22_AuthorizingManagedServiceIdentityAzureSQL.md

                                   --no-ddladmin
 ```

-Obviously I do not want to allow the agent IP address forever, so I added an Azure CLI step to clean it up after I am done.
+I do not want to allow the agent IP address forever, so I added an Azure CLI step to clean it up after I am done.
 ```powershell
 az sql server firewall-rule delete --name $(SqlServerFirewallRuleName) `
                                    --resource-group $(ResourceGroupName) `
                                    --server $(SqlServerName)
 ```
-This is set to run 'Even if a previous task has failed, even if the deployment was canceled', so that it should always run.
+This is set to run 'Even if a previous task has failed, even if the deployment was canceled' so that it should always run.

 To check the permissions for the identity you can use the following query:
 ```sql